Lakatrazz/Time-Stop-Mod/README.md

 **Update v1.2.2**
 * ADDED - Instance ID Finder, allows for people to find Instance IDs so they can precache prefabs and other game content.
-* ADDED - Instanced ID Keybind.
+* ADDED - Instance ID Finder Keybind.

+**Update v1.2.2 PATCH 1**
+* FIXED - Free Camera was broken, reported to not be looking at the player.
+The issued patch should resolve the issue.

 **Feature List**
 * Gravity Modifier